Law of Three Years: Debates

 Embrassons-nous, Folleville !
 (Let's kiss, Folleville!) « Oublions le passé… Embrassons-nous, veux-tu ? » (“Let's forget the past...
 Let's embrace, shall we?”)
 Cartoon from L'Humanité published on May 27, 1913, showing radical Senator Clemenceau and President Poincaré reconciled in joint support for the Law of Three Years.

 The bill had first seen the light of day under the Briand cabinet.
 Once this was overthrown, it was reintroduced by the Barthou government, with the support of the President of the Republic, Raymond Poincaré.

 While the SFIO socialists were opposed to the law, the radical Senator Clemenceau supported it.
 Although far removed from revanchism, he had been particularly concerned about the outbreak of war with Germany since the Tangier crisis of 1905.
 In his newspaper L'Homme libre, he constantly warned public opinion of the danger posed by the German threat (“Pour la défense nationale”, May 21, 1913; “Vouloir ou mourir”, May 24; “Ni défendus ni gouvernés”, July 15, etc.).

 On May 23, 1913, Poincaré received Clemenceau at the Élysée Palace: this sign was intended for the Chamber of Deputies, warning that if it overthrew the government, Clemenceau, rather than Joseph Caillaux, would be appointed President of the Council.
 L'Humanité got angry, and published a cartoon mocking the reconciliation between these two adversaries.

-Speech by Jaurès at Pré-Saint-Gervais, during the demonstration against the Law of Three Years, May 25, 1913.
+Speech by Jaurès at Pré-Saint-Gervais, during the demonstration against the Law of Three Years, on May 25, 1913.

 SFIO deputy and pacifist Jean Jaurès was resolutely opposed to the law, relying on workers' internationalism to prevent the outbreak of war, while preferring a diplomatic and long-term solution for Alsace-Lorraine.
 On May 25, 1913, the SFIO organized a demonstration against the law at Le Pré-Saint-Gervais, attended by between 70,000 (according to Clemenceau's L'Homme libre) and 150,000 (according to L'Humanité), with dozens of speakers, including Jaurès.
 At the time, antimilitarism was widely shared on the left, partly because of the constant use of the French armed forces to suppress strikes (Draveil in 1908, Languedoc in 1907, etc.).
 Jaurès defended an alternative proposal, aimed at setting up citizen militias (see below).